methodistsmab/iS2C2/tutorial/iS2C2/iS2C2-ollama-tutorial.md

 ollama pull llama3.2
 ```

 > **Note**: If you want to use additional models, please refer to the detailed model information on https://ollama.com/search, download your preferred model using `ollama pull <model-name>`, and then specify it using the `--model` parameter in your command.

+> **Note**: If you have access to advanced computing resources such as high-memory GPUs (H100, A100), we recommend using large-parameter open-source models like GPT-oss 120B, Qwen-72B, and DeepSeek-V3-671B to optimize performance and accuracy.

 ### Step 3: Prepare the Pipeline
 Make the pipeline executable: